 Wallisch Environment Trail was constructed on the former Wallisch Farm property in 2008.
 The property is roughly 100 acres.
 The trail features a woodchip path through herbaceous and forested wetlands.
 Ramapo College of NJ developed the trail and planted 2-21/2 caliper trees as well as fruit bearing shrubs on 3 acres in response to campus development.

-The trail features a man-made vernal pond and various educational signage indicating the value of the surrounding wetlands.
+The trail features a man-made vernal pond and educational signage indicating the value of the surrounding wetlands.
 Belcher’s Creek, a major tributary to Greenwood Lake, flows to the west of the preserve and Morsetown Brook (a tributary of Belcher’s Creek) flows to the south.

 Plus like any preserve, you never know what you will encounter in your explorations.
 I spotted this turtle below near the trail looking for a spot to lay eggs.